awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 + Ensure that there's an Amazon EFS mount target in the same Availability Zone as the Amazon EC2 instance\.
 + Connect your Amazon EC2 instance inside an Amazon VPC configured to use the DNS server provided by Amazon\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + Ensure that the Amazon VPC of the connecting Amazon EC2 instance has DNS hostnames enabled\.
 For more information, see [Updating DNS Support for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.

+## File System Mount Fails with "nfs not responding"<a name="tcp-reconnect-nfs-not-responding"></a>

+An Amazon EFS file system mount fails on a Transmission Control Protocol \(TCP\) reconnection event with `"nfs: server_name still not responding"`\.

+**Action to Take**

+Use the `noresvport` mount option to make sure that the NFS client uses a new TCP source port when a network connection is reestablished\.
+Doing this helps ensure uninterrupted availability after a network recovery event\.

 ## Mount Target Lifecycle State Is Stuck<a name="mount-target-lifecycle-stuck"></a>